corka149/file_join/README.md

 ## Todos

+- !!!
+Improve argument naming and description
+- !!!
+Force override of output file if it exists
 - Run clippy and fmt
 - More tests
-- Force override of output file if it exists
 - Multithreading for reading dirs and files